ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

-- This is used for difficulty star ratings (seen in song selection).
+- This element is used for difficulty star ratings (seen in song selection).
   - v2.2+ will scale down the last star, if necessary
   - v2.1- will crop the last star, if necessary
 - Tinting depends on the state of `menu-button-background.png`